 Head of Complex Injury

-Josh is an Associate and heads up the Complex Injuries team, having joined the firm in 2017.
+Josh is a Senior Associate and heads up the Complex Injuries team, having joined the firm in 2017.

 Since qualification in 2012, Josh has specialised in representing people with serious injuries.
 Working on behalf of both adults and children, he has developed considerable expertise in personal injury and medical negligence claims.